Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators

 \section{Introduction}

 In anomaly detection (AD), we analyse data for samples that deviate from the given notion of normal.
 Based on the use case, these anomalies could lead to e.g. attacks on infrastructure, fraudulent behaviour or manufacturing errors.
-Manually finding anomalies requires significant domain knowledge and quickly becomes infeasible the more data and information dimensions must be considered.
-Thus, AD is usually seen as an unsupervised task in research, where we do not have any prior knowledge about the training data, but consider the majority of data to be normal.
-On the other hand, semi-supervised AD methods incorporate known anomalies.
+AD is usually seen as an unsupervised task, where we do not have any prior knowledge about the training data, but consider the majority of samples to be normal.
+On the other hand, semi-supervised AD methods (e.g. \cite{ruff_deep_2020,pang_deep_2019,sperl_activation_2021}) incorporate known anomalies.
 Whereas unsupervised AD methods are widely applicable, semi-supervised methods excel in performance the more anomalies are available.
-In \SAD{}, we combine both research directions to allow the application of reliable semi-supervised AD approaches in unsupervised settings: by analysing the normal data only, we generate artificial anomaly samples useful to semi-supervised AD.
-This task is challenging as the generated anomalies must be realistic enough to aid the training process, but may not be too close to normal ones to decrease the detection performance. \SAD{} is an unsupervised AD method, where artificial anomalies are used to find real anomalies.
+In \SAD{}, we combine both research directions to allow the application of reliable semi-supervised AD approaches in unsupervised settings: by analysing the normal data only, we generate artificial anomaly samples.
+This task is challenging as the generated anomalies must be realistic enough to aid the training process, but may not be too close to normal ones to decrease the performance.